 There are 14 key genes in every cell that control the circadian rhythm of the body.
 It is veritably a molecular clock.
 This is the same for all life from flies and ants, butterflies and birds, dogs and cats, to you and me.
 As also from the humble scullcap herb to the mighty oak.

 The Sleepmore helped to calm my mind at night which was a good thing and I don’t wake up as early as I did. with thanks Bibi

 People living on the equator, Africans in particular, have more fixed clocks of 12 hours on and 12 hours off (sunrise on the equator is 6am and sunset is 6pm).
-Whereas Eueopeans have developed a more labile clock (it slightly changes with the seasons).
+Whereas Europeans have developed a more labile clock (it slightly changes with the seasons).

-Artifical light, computer screens, TV screens, street lights, our home lights have very little influence on the internal molecular clock.
-But excercise, food, coffee and other caffeinated herbs and medicines can keep us awake late at night to study.
+Artificial light, computer screens, TV screens, street lights, our home lights have very little influence on the internal molecular clock.
+But exercise, food, coffee and other caffeinated herbs and medicines can keep us awake late at night to study.
 But it has been found that our concentration is usually best when the light just begins in our system (coordinating with the morning sunrise), linking with the best energy of our new day’s circadian rhythm.
 At night the molecular clock’s evolutionary time-keeping eventually forces you to to to sleep even though you wish to remain awake.

 Depression follows sleep deprivation followed by a kind of mental illness.
 Work with the sunlight and healing can take place.
-Insomnia can be helped by the use of specific herbs, known as relaxants, or herbal tranquillizers.
+Insomnia can be helped by the use of specific herbs, known as relaxants, or herbal tranquilizers.
 For more on these see below.